HarlyquinForest/deeplearn_hsi/README.md

 ### Install Dependencies
  - **Theano**

 If you were using Ubuntu, simply type

-        sudo apt-get install python-numpy python-scipy python-dev python-pip python-nose g++ libopenblas-dev git sudo pip install Theano
+        sudo apt-get install python-numpy python-scipy python-dev python-pip python-nose g++ libopenblas-dev git sudo pip install Theano matplotlib

 in your terminal.
 If you were not in Ubuntu, you can find all the information you need at [here](http://deeplearning.net/software/theano/).